enso-org/ide/docs/connections.md

 `Type.name` syntax sugar.

 // TODO what if non-first argument is named `this` ?
-Is the magic happening only for this particuar name?
+Is the magic happening only for this particular name?
 Is it sensitive for its position in the arguments list?
 // TODO What happens if the `this`-taking function in defined in the root scope where already `this` is implicitly provided?
 What about taking `this` in a method defined using the sugared syntax? (e.g. `Int.print this:Int = ...`)